anikamorshed/Firewall/README.md

 - Also, the code for sorting IP addresses and sorting port ranges is virtually identical, so I would refactor them out into their own method so it was DRY.
 Sorry, I should have done during the 90 minutes, but it wasn't a priority as much as getting the code running.

+- Also, I don't want to cheat but there's an error on lines 56 and 96: it should be `elif x is 0 and y is 0:`.
+Again, testing all the possible merging paths would have caught this.
+My bad.

 All of the teams sounds great and I'd be happy anywhere, but I think the policy team would give me the most unique experience, so that is most interesting to me.